Margaret Skinnider: Early life

 Margaret Frances Skinnider was born in 1892 to Irish parents in the Lanarkshire town of Coatbridge.
 She trained as a mathematics teacher and joined Cumann na mBan in Glasgow.
 She was also involved in the women's suffrage movement, including a protest at Perth Prison.
 Ironically, she had learned to shoot in a rifle club which had originally been set up so that women could help in defence of the British Empire.

 During her trips to Ireland, Skinnider came under the influence of Constance Markievicz and became active in smuggling detonators and bomb-making equipment into Dublin (in her hat) in preparation for the 1916 Easter Rising.
 Along with Madeleine ffrench-Mullen, she spent time in the hills around Dublin testing dynamite.

 When Skinnider was shown "the poorest part of Dublin" by Markievicz, she wrote, "I do not believe there is a worse place in the world."
 The street was "a hollow full of sewage and refuse", and the building "as full of holes as if it had been under shellfire".

 Easter Rising

+Although a member of Cumann na mBan, Skinnider was attached to the Irish Citizen Army during the Rising.
 Operating variously as a scout, message runner (often dressed as a boy) and sniper, Skinnider took part in action against the British Army at the Garrison at the College of Surgeons and St. Stephen's Green under the Command of General Michael Mallin and Markievicz.
 Beneath her were 4 men under her command.
 Skinnider was reportedly an excellent markswoman.

 She was seriously wounded when she was shot three times attempting to burn down houses on Harcourt Street to try to cut off the retreat of British soldiers who had planted a machine-gun post on the roof of the University Church.
 She was treated for her wounds by Nora O'Daly and Madeleine ffrench Mullen, who provided first aid in the College of Surgeons garrison.

 Nora Connolly O'Brien describes Skinnider's leading role in this action: